fbpx

 *Clarification: I do understand there are regenerate persons in the Roman Catholic Church.
 But I believe they are there despite Rome’s doctrine, not because of it.
 Additionally, I am aware that some sects of Catholicism are aligned with several Protestant positions and are actively seeking to reform the church from within.

-My View of a Solution: High-Church Protestantism
+My View of a Solution: High-ish Church Protestantism

 I align myself with those Protestants in search of a more substantial, serious, and solemn expression of Christianity.
 I understand the external draw to Rome and Eastern Orthodoxy.
 American Protestantism, in its casualized and progressive approach, has, in my view, caused more harm than benefit.
 I am weary of our many church buildings that resemble bland government offices and do not reflect the glory of the message they house.
 I’m tired of Lord’s Day services that are reduced to a predictable and shallow routine of announcements, three songs, and a topical sermon.
 I’ve had enough of low theology, oversimplified statements of faith, and the superficial call for ‘core values’ and ‘vision statements.’

-I yearn for a reformed catholicity where Presbyterians, Anglicans, Lutherans, and Reformed Baptists eventually find doctrinal harmony and unite to form an organized front to the secular world.
+I yearn for a reformed catholicity where Presbyterians, Anglicans, Lutherans, and Reformed Baptists can find a workable doctrinal harmony and unite to form an organized front to the secular world.
 I want ecclesiastical accountability that’s rooted in Scripture, biblical ordination, the regular administration of the sacraments, and full-throttled expository preaching.
 But most of all, I want Great Commission-centric Christianity that engages society and transforms it with the Gospel.
 Churches that restore cities through the expansion of the Kingdom.
 I want godly men in high places of power who write laws and influence culture to bow to King Jesus.
 I want all these things because I believe Scripture calls for them.

 Unfortunately, churches like this are exceedingly rare.
 Our congregation, King’s Way, in Prescott, Arizona, aims to be such a church.
 We have recently applied for affiliation with the CREC (Communion of Reformed Evangelical Churches), as it appears to be one of the few denominations aligning with this biblical vision.

 Ultimately, I am convinced that if the Protestant Church returned to a Scripture-centered, historic, and robust approach, elevated its reverence, and rejected its reliance on gimmicks and pageantry, the Protestant inclination to gravitate towards Rome would decrease.
 The legitimacy, stability, and traditionalism that the Christian community seeks are not invalid pursuits; they are simply desires that must be found within biblical orthodoxy, not within the institution of Rome.
 Therefore, the solution is not low-church Americanism or high-church Romanism.
-It’s high-church Protestantism because it is the only expression that has a regard for both Scripture and a commitment to the Gospel.
+It’s high-ish-church Protestantism because it is the only expression that has a regard for both Scripture and a commitment to the Gospel.

 Dale Partridge is the President of Relearn.org and holds a Graduate Certificate from Western Seminary.
 He is the author of several Christian books, including “The Manliness of Christ” and the bestselling children’s book “Jesus and My Gender.”
 He is also the host of the Real Christianity podcast and the lead pastor at King's Way Bible Church in Prescott, Arizona.